ps-developers-sandbox/GitHubFundamentals/HOL/10_Code-reviews.md

 ## Summary

 In this lab you've learned how to perform code reviews and use auto-merge.
-You can now go back to [Collaborate on code](../README.md#part-2--collaborate-on-code).
+You can now continue to the next lab.